dcunited001/dcunited001.github.io/_drafts/turing-networks-and-quantum-computing.md

   - this formulation of programming, the "Turing Network" is closely linked to quantum computing and would be an interesting analog to a Turing Machine for quantum computing.

+and you begin to appreciate how quantum networking simplifies the problem of coordinating autonomous processes.